Swedish Saffron Cake (Saffranskaka) Gluten Free

 - Melt the butter, then stir in the saffron and let it sit for a while.

-- In a separate bowl, mix all dry ingredients together then add to the wet.
-Stir until just combined.
+- In a separate bowl, mix all the dry ingredients (apart from the icing sugar) together.

 - Pour into the prepared pan and bake for around 35-40 minutes (if you feel the top is browning too much, cover it over with a piece of foil)

-- The cake is ready when it is slightly springy to the touch, and an inserted skewer comes out clean.
+- The cake is ready when it is slightly springy to the touch, and an inserted skewer comes out just about clean.